epfl-ada/ada-2023-project-theavengers2023/docs/index.md

 #### Conclusion

 In summary, for each genre, the difference in revenue is statistically significant, with movies featuring renowned actors earning more on average.
-Notably, the difference in ratings is significant for Drama, Adventure, and Horror genres.
+Notably, the difference in ratings is significant for Drama, Adventure and Horror genres.
 Interestingly, Comedy movies, despite earning less on average, show no significant difference in ratings compared to movies with non-renowned actors.

 Additionally, the comparative analysis reveals that, on average, Action movies generate significantly more revenue than Comedy movies.
 All these findings contribute to the robustness of our actor discrimination and the use of the term "renowned" for the restricted list.